Gastric Ultrasound

 Grading system (proposed by Perlas MD and her group )

-This antral grading system has been validated in children, obese and non-obese adults and obstetric patients
+This antral grading system has been not been validated in children, obese and obstetric patients.

 References